Kyriosity/read-write/README+/pencraft/README+/opuses/_drafts/extraSOLID.md

-# S.O.L.I.D - Contra thinking
+# S.O.L.I.D - Extra thinking

 > 🚧 ...
 THIS IS a DRAFT and THESIS to be CONTINUED ... 🚧